Tailteann Cup: Semi-finals (Four teams remaining)

-Semi-finals (2 matches): The winners of the quarter-finals make up the semi-final pairings.
-Teams who met in the provincial finals are kept apart in separate semi-finals.
+The winners of the quarter-finals make up the semi-final pairings.
+Rematches from either provincial championships or earlier in the Tailteann Cup are avoided where possible.
+Games are played at neutral venues determined by the Competition Committee.
 Two teams are eliminated at this stage while the winners advance to the final.

 Final

-Final (1 match): The two winners of the semi-finals contest this game.
+The two winners of the semi-finals contest this game.
 Winning team are declared Tailteann Cup champions.

 Teams

-2025 teams
+2026 teams

-Seventeen counties competed in the 2025 Tailteann Cup:
+Seventeen teams compete in the 2026 Tailteann Cup.